Preole/bbw/README.md

 -----

 1. Download the file from """./dist/BareBonesWiki.html""".
-If you feel a tutorial is necessary, download the manual files as well.
+If you feel a tutorial is necessary, download the manuals as well.
 2. Open it with a web browser.
 3. Enable Javascript, if not enabled already.
 4. Enjoy.